scuzzydude/asimov/asimov.md

 #### Scootoro

 The scootoro is sum of the scoot trustees.
 Each scoot charter shall define the method of voting by its scootage in selection of the scootoro.
 When it comes to Foundation elections, the trustee can be a representative, where they vote their own will.
 Or their vote can be a proxy for an election result of their own scootage.
-The behavior of the trustee as member of the scootoro shall be defined in the protocol and part each Scoot's charter.
+The behavior of the trustee as member of the scootoro shall be defined in the protocol and part each Scoot's charter and the genesis block.

 #### Scootara